SI-Gen/jportal2/README.md

 The original JPortal grew organically, and while over the years the capabilities have expanded, lots of it was not envisioned originally.
 As a result, some of the code has become difficult to maintain.
 JPortal2 is an attempt to clean up the code bit-by-bit, and also start adding unittests and other features that are required in modern libraries.

 ### Original Code
 The original JPortal code can be found at https://github.com/VincentRisi.
 An updated version with some bug-fixes can be found at https://github.com/dieterrosch.
+However, this repo (https://github.com/SI-Gen) is the only actively maintained repository.